TriKro/rsb-content/part3-generative_market_research/open-ended-survey.md

 Because surveys are flexible, easy to write, and easy to deploy, they are more likely to be misunderstood and misused.
 Surveys are often a default research method when researchers do not feel they have the time to conduct ethnography or customer interviews.
 They are often highly favored in a corporate setting because a large number of respondents may be considered statistically significant, even if the survey responses are qualitative.

-Open-ended surveys are also sometimes combined with close-ended surveys, making it very tempting to spend extended periods of time analyzing the data and looking for correlation that will draw a definitive conclusion to act upon.
+Open-ended surveys are also sometimes combined with close-ended surveys, making it tempting to spend extended periods of time analyzing the data and looking for correlation that will draw a definitive conclusion to act upon.
 This tendency to use the data to drive a firm conclusion even when the data is generative in nature is the biggest argument to avoid surveys at all costs.

 A typical debrief method to analyze the generative data is to read each answer and transcribe salient points on post-it notes for a sorting exercise.
 Patterns can then be identified.